smitha-dev/item-stock-checker/README.txt

 ### Stock Checker Bot
 This Python script monitors product stock on two websites and alerts you if the stock changes.
 It checks every 10 minutes.
+The stock is checked via particular website elements and colors (in this instance, <p> element tag and color: #ff009b)

 ## Requirements
 - Python 3
 - "requests", "beautifulsoup4", "playsound"